Manual Lymphatic Drainage for liposuction & cosmetic / general surgery

 No, as the healing process for liposuction and surgery is several months.
 Within that time MLD will help with any smoothing out, reduction of bruising and swelling reduction that is needed.

-If your procedure was over 6 months ago and you still have lumps and hardness then a trip to your GP or surgeon would be advisable as to the best treatment.
+If your procedure was over 6 months ago and you still have lumps and hardness then a trip to your GP or surgeon would be advisable as to ensure there are no problems and to advise on the best treatment.

-What is most important is that you follow your surgeons post operative instructions and continue wearing your compression garments.
+What is most important is that you follow your surgeons post operative instructions and continue wearing your compression garments for as long as is advised.

 #Copthorne #Crawley #Handcross #Horley #Contactme #energiseme #fibromyalgia #multiplesclerosis #chronicfatigue #parkinsons #tiredness #craniosacraltherapy #balance #cst #autism #nerves #learningdisorders #bellspalsy #guillianbarresyndrome #hyperkineticdisorder #motorcoordination #headacheandmigraine #PTSD #holistic #organic #beautyfacial #moisturebalance #botanicals #nealsyard #hydrateskin #liposuction #cosmeticsurgery #scars #swelling #inflamation #surgery #bruising